Picture: monument in memory of Janusz Korczak at Yad Vashem in Israel

 Nothing can be more powerful and moving, than the personal story.
 It is this personal story that should inform the political narrative.
 It is this, these, the personal stories of individual people, that give us the truest understanding of and harmony with"the people."
 Group-think is a sharing, not of ideas, but of a lack of ideas, as if only the left-overs or dregs of ideas are available after or because of, mass distribution.
 It is the notion and practice of group-think, that is at the heartlessness, rather than the heart, of most of the ideologies and mass movements of a dictatorial and genocidal sort, that have governed, governed the minds, thus the organs of government, of so many countries.

-This interviewer is a most unusual broadcaster, having spoken to him on-air a few times, been aware of him in my own liberal, political and campaigning circles, a lot longer, I can vouch for it.
-As a listener to him often, the view grows stronger.
 Maajid Nawaz has made a journey from radical Islamism, to political liberalism.
 The Quilliam Foundation, now called just Quilliam, he co-founded and is a driving force behind, seeks to put behind, us all, and peacefully combat, extremism.
-He is a voice of reason.
-And he gives us many reasons to want to hear that voice.
 His bravery, in having been in jail for five years, in an Egyptian prison, during his years of youthful radicalisation, his own telling of the tale, as a result, in the years that followed, has meant, his personal story is always in itself, worth listening to.
 As one might expect, from someone whose younger years and own experiences of racism, also meant physically violent attacks on him, including recently being assaulted, his is a strong voice, from an intense personality.
-But as with any of us naturally gregarious, outgoing, or able to communicate, so too, there is more than room, for subtlety and reflection and quiet.
+But as with any of us naturally gregarious, outgoing, or able to communicate, so too, there is room for subtlety and reflection and quiet.
 Whereas, as a host, he is vociferous, he also knows when to, well, just shut up!

 When you have as your guest, a man of nearly ninety, with an emotional tale like that of Manfred Goldberg, to tell, keeping quiet, listening and thus, learning, is what you must do.
 It is what Maajid Nawaz did.
 Manfred Goldgerg has just been awarded the British Empire Medal, for services to Holocaust education, and, for indeed, a life well lived.
 For in particular, Mr. Goldberg speaks to and visits schools, for example, in association with the Holocaust Educational Trust, a UK based organisation, that in a truly broad and dedicated way, does exactly that, educates about the Holocaust.
 A victim of that blight on the history of humanity, from a very early age, he is a survivor of various camps.
 His tale is not one I can tell, but he does.
 It is his story far more than it is history.
 He is here to tell the tale.
 And he does so in a way, so measured in his delivery, so poignant in the message.
 But soon he, and all who can tell their stories, no longer shall, for they shall not be with us.